zigster64/datastor.zig/README.md

     // add a cat
     try animalDB.append(Animal{
         .cat = .{
-            // NOTE - we dupe these values onto the heap, because we want these strings
+            // NOTE - we dupe these items onto the heap, because we want these strings
             // to live beyond the scope of just this function .breed = try gpa.dupe(u8, "Siamese"),
             .color = try gpa.dupe(u8, "Sliver"),